top of page

 1. Why This Topic Is Often Confusing

-This topic is often confusing because modern discussions are shaped more by emotion and politics than by Scripture.
+This topic is often confusing because modern discussions are shaped more by emotion, human standards, and politics than by Scripture.
 This page does not argue political positions or public policy.
 Instead, it asks a simpler question:

 What does the Bible reveal about life in the womb?